Myanmar (Burma) Travel Guide

 Myanmar, or Burma as it was once known, presents both a unique opportunity and a challenge to the prospective visitor.
 The opportunity is the chance to see a country and culture still largely untouched by mass tourism.
 The challenge is whether or not to go to a place where the government has such a questionable human rights record.
 Setting aside for a moment whether or not it's "right" to go, let's discuss why you may want to go there in the first place.

 Unlike its neighbors in Southeast Asia, Myanmar has yet to experience mass tourism.
 While there are tourists visiting the country, they mainly consists of couples and individual independent travelers.
 Currently, there are few, if any package group tours to Myanmar.
-This means that every place you go still retains a unique sense of place.
+This means that every town you visit still retains a unique sense of place.
 There are no "could be anywhere" destinations such as you'll find in Thailand and Indonesia.
 In many respects, Myanmar is still very much a place where the past is still a real presence, rather than a sanitized and commercialized version of it.

 The last, but certainly not least, reason to visit is the Burmese people.
 While news reports may have you expecting a starving downtrodden people, the reality is far different.
 While they're not exactly dancing in the streets, everywhere you go you will see people going about their business, with authority figures a rare sight.